mandolinejs/mandoline.js/README.md

     easy to verify whether the changes would cause the graph not to fit

-constrain rooted-graph such that: isa directed-graph
+constrain rdag such that:
+  isa graph

   has at least one valid root
-                   node with a path to each other node
+                   node with a path to each other node has no cycles

   can slice to fit
   given graph, root:
-    walk the graph from the root
+    walk the graph starting at root.
-    prune un-visited nodes

-  can slice to fit
-  given graph:
-    add "index" node as the graph's root node with an edge to each other node

-constrain rdag such that:
-  isa rooted-graph

-  has no cycles

-  can slice to fit
-  given web, root:
-    walk the web from the root
-    from each node:
+    at each node:
-      prune its outgoing edges that point to the walk's already-visited-nodes
+      skip outgoing edges that lead to nodes closer to root

-constrain tree such that:
-  isa rdag

-  each node has at most one incoming edge

-  can slice to fit
-  given rdag:
-    walk the rdag from its root
-    from each node:
-      prune all but one incoming edge

 constrain pipe such that:
   isa rdag

-  has *one* leaf
+  has exactly one leaf
               node with zero outgoing edges

   can slice to fit
   given rdag, leaf:
-    walk the rdag from the leaf, rootward prune all un-visited nodes
+    walk the rdag starting at leaf, rootward.

 constrain chain such that: